isomorphic-software/smartclient-docs/classes/DataSourceField.md

 This property affects two things.
 Firstly, the server determines when the DataSource is first loaded if we have an authenticated user; if we don't, the field is marked `canEdit: false`.
 Secondly, when an insert or update request is received from the client, the server removes the field from the `values` clause before the request is processed.

 Note that you can override this behavior.
-The `canEdit` setting can be overridden on the client-side DataSource like any other client-side property.
+The `canEdit` setting can be overridden on the the client-side DataSource like any other client-side property.
 The value-removing behavior can be overridden on a per-request basis by providing a DMI that re-adds values for the fields you want for that particular request to the values object (the values originally sent up by the client are available on the DSRequest).
 See the server-side Javadocs for `DSRequest.getValues()` and `DSRequest.getClientSuppliedValues()`.

 ### Groups